anon1277/Laravel_roles_permission/README.md

 Route::group(['middleware' => ['permission:edit articles']], function () {
     Route::get('/articles/edit', [ArticleController::class, 'edit']);
 });
-Blade Directives
+//Blade Directives
-Use Blade directives to show or hide content based on roles or permissions:
+//Use Blade directives to show or hide content based on roles or permissions:

-blade File code
+//blade File code

 @role('admin')
     <p>This is visible to users with the admin role.</p>